parke/lush/readme.txt

 ----  COMPATIBILITY  ----

 Lush is designed to work with Lua 5.3 and may also work with Lua 5.2.
-Lush expects os .execute() to call a POSIX shell.
+Lush expects os .execute() to call a POSIX shell (that is, a shell that will interpret quoted arguments in the same way that a POSIX shell does).

 As documented above, several of Lush's functions depend on the luaposix module.

 Several parts of Lush would need to be modified to work with Lua 5.1.
-On Lua 5.1, the results of os .execete() may vary by system.
+In Lua 5.1, the results of os .execete() may vary by system.
 This could break Lush's ability to detect whether or not commands executed successfully.
 In Lua 5.1, file:close() does not return the exit status of a process that was created by io.popen.